 Luckily, one of Asmita’s neighbours was a school teacher and came to hear of Asmita’s plight.
-She referred Asmita to us and we were able to provide her with an educational bursary so that she was able to continue her education and not be stripped of her childhood.
+She referred Asmita to us and we were able to provide her with an educational bursary so that she was able to continue her education and not be robbed of her childhood.

-When his father in law found offered to take him to Kathmandu to enrol in a new school, it seemed like the fresh start he’d been dreaming of.
+When his father in law offered to take him to Kathmandu to enrol in a new school, it seemed like the fresh start he’d been dreaming of.
 Unfortunately, this was not the reality.

 Bibek found himself working 12 hour days in a metal factory for no pay.
 Every day he used concentrated acids to polish metal statues, with his bare hands.
 He had no way of contacting his parents to tell them of his suffering.
 Thankfully, authorities were made aware of the factory’s activities and a team of local police, social workers and members of Child Rescue Nepal launched a rescue.
 Bibek was able to be reunited with his family shortly after.

 Called names and kicked by the other children in the village, school was not a welcoming place for Chirring.
 When traffickers offered to send him to a new school in Kathmandu, he was excited to see the big city and make a good name for his family.
 The reality was not quite the same.

 Chirring was immediately dropped at a restaurant where he was forced to work from 5am to 8pm every day.
 During his fifteen-hour day, he washed up, cleaned and cooked with no break.
 He never received a single rupee.
 Unable to contact his family, he was alone, trapped and terrified in a city where he knew no one and had nowhere to go.
 He was only 10 years old.